Please adhere to the following guidelines. If you fail to do so, we will not accept your submission.

 As many as you would like.
-We will consider every submission that comes in as long as it is labeled with a student ID number.
+We will consider every submission that comes in as long as it is labeled correctly.
 That said, common curtesy in the industry is a maximum of five pieces per section.

 How are submissions judged?

 All pieces are judged “blind.”
 Judges and Section Editors find out who submitted a piece after it has been selected for publication.
 Each piece will receive a vote of yes or no. Only pieces with majority approval from the judges and managing editors will be published.

 If I submit to the Vortex can I get published somewhere else?

 The Vortex holds First Rights for any piece published in our online editions.
 Any work previously submitted to other publications, or published elsewhere (including self-published work), WILL NOT be accepted to any edition.